TuringLang/Turing.jl/docs/src/_docs/advanced.md

 ## Model Internals

-The `@model` macro accepts a function definition and generates a `Turing.CallableModel` struct for use by the sampler.
+The `@model` macro accepts a function definition and generates a `Turing.Model` struct for use by the sampler.
 Models can be constructed by hand without the use of a macro.
 Taking the `gdemo` model as an example, the two code sections below (macro and macro-free) are equivalent.

 ```julia
 using Turing